AshleyRoll/HamProjects/psu-crowbar/README.md

 The legs are then fed through the slots, soldered to the PCB and trimmed off.

-*It can be helpful to temporarily mount the SCR and PCB on the outside of the aluminium extrusing using the screw holes so you can align the position of the bends and hold the SCR in the right position for soldering.*
+*It can be helpful to temporarily mount the SCR and PCB on the outside of the aluminium extrusing using the screws in their holes so you can align the position of the bends and hold the SCR in the right position for soldering.*

 If you are substituting a different SCR, you will need to deal with tab isolation and mounting